nervosnetwork/mercury/core/rpc/README.md

 - `to` - Specify recipient's address, amount etc.
 - `pay_fee` - Specify the account for paying the fee.
   - If `pay_fee` is null, the `owner` address pays the fee.
-- `change` - Specify an address for the change.
-  - If `change` is null, the `owner` works as the change address.
 - `fee_rate` - The unit for the fee is shannon or KB.
 The default fee rate is 1000.
 1 CKB = 10<sup>8</sup> shannons.
 - `since` - Specify the since configuration which prevents the transaction to be mined before a certain block timestamp or a block number.